kaizen-ai/kaizenflow/documentation/notes/code_style.md

 ## Decorator names

-- For decorator we don't use a verb, like for functions, but rather an adjective or a past tense verb, e.g.,
+- For decorators we don't use a verb as we do for normal functions, but rather an adjective or a past tense verb, e.g.,
     ```python
     def timed(f):
         """